polcak/jsrestrictor/website/content/pages/faq.md

 1. Keep NBS active.
 1. If you want to detect and prevent fingerprinting attempts, use FPD.

+#### Should I create my own level for JavaScript Shield?

+The problem with browser fingerprinting is that the more you change your configuration, the more unique you fingerprint can be.
+Hence, we suggest that you do not tweak built-in levels at all, or do it only when needed to tweak the configuration for a specific site.

+#### I changed my configuration.
+What should I expect after future updates of the extension, will I lose the settings?

+We change the configuration so that updates keep the user settings from previous version.
+So far, we managed to transfer almost all configuration with an exception of a [bug](/versions/#0113).
+We plan to continue this practise so if you configure something now, it should work also in the future.

+Nevertheless, from time to time, we modify new APIs.
+Typically, we insert a simple logic to the update that tries to estimate your preference.
+Keep in mind that it is just an estimation.
+If you modify a built-in level a little bit, the estimation would likely be OK.
+If you design a level that should modify only a fraction of APIs, it is likely that the update process would add additional protection to that level in the future.

+We do not guarantee backwards compatibility.
+Typically, the configuration should work.
+Big changes in configuration format appear in [update information](/versions/).

+In summary, read [update information](/versions/).
+Additionally, you should check your configuration from time to time.
+The frequency should depend on the changes that you make.
+The more your configuration differs from the built-in configuration, the more frequently you should validate your configuration.

 #### I have a unique fingerprint?
 Some properties wrapped by JShelter return random values.

 First, see our [blog post](/fingerprinting/).